 - paint and primer

-- Use caution by keeping your fingers out of harms way when using the compound miter saw, and always use safety glasses.
+WARNING: Be careful!
+Keep your fingers out of harm’s way when using the compound miter saw, and always use safety glasses.

 The next part is a little tricky.
-I made a measurement on the wall 3½" away from the side and top and made a small mark on the wall.
-This was my starting point to place my first (horizontal) piece.
+I made a measurement on the wall 3½ inches away from the side and top and made a small mark on the wall.
+This was the starting point to place my first (horizontal) piece.

 TIP: I placed the molding on top of my aluminum level and lightly hammered the nails in until they tapped the level.
 This kept the nails from protruding through the backside of the molding and freed up a hand to hold the trim while I hammered it in.

-I took my carpenter’s wood glue and spread a thin layer along the backside and on the ends of the molding.
-Good contact is essential to keeping the molding flush to the wall so be sure and press along the length of the molding once you’ve nailed it to the wall.
-I used three nails per piece of molding; one in the center and one on each end.
-Don’t nail it any closer than about 1½" from the end of the molding or the wood may split on you.
+I spread a thin layer of carpenter’s wood glue along the backside and on the ends of the molding.
+Good contact is essential in order to keep the molding flush to the wall — so be sure and press along the length of the molding once you’ve nailed it to the wall.
+I used 3 nails per piece of molding; one in the center and one on each end.
+Don’t nail it any closer than about 1½ inches from the end of the molding, or the wood may split on you.

 Grab your nailset and tap in the nail heads just below the surface of the wood.
-Take it easy or you may pound the nail clean through the molding.
+Take it easy, or you may pound the nail all the way through the molding.
 Nailsets have different tip diameters for different nail head sizes.
-I have a couple of them but I used the thinnest one for this project for obvious reasons.
+I have a couple of them, but I used the thinnest one for this project for obvious reasons.

-The only thing left to do is prime and paint it.
+Now, the only thing left to do is prime and paint it your picture frame molding.
 You may choose to paint the inside of the picture frame box a darker shade than the remainder of the wall surrounding it to make it stand out.
-That is your choice.